 For any case not specifically covered by a payment plan that's been approved by the board of directors, it's vital to be very consistent and methodical in following your procedures.
 If you blow any step along the way, you may set back your timeline for being able to collect (or, in the worst-case scenario, foreclose).
 You might also compromise your ability to conduct future collections, and could potentially even give the delinquent member an actionable complaint against you.

-Lawsuits are expensive–and usually, the big winners are the attorneys.
+Lawsuits are expensive, and usually the big winners are the attorneys.
 Filing a lawsuit in these cases often costs nearly what the association winds up collecting.
-For this reason, it’s a last resort–but sometimes, it’s something that an HOA needs to do, if only to put the fear of God into other members, lest they think of taking advantage of your perceived laxness.
+For this reason it's a last resort, but sometimes, it's something that an HOA needs to do, lest homeowners think of taking advantage of your perceived laxness.

-That said, there are a number of other, much cheaper options that you can use to get the point across–and they are usually very effective when dealing with people of goodwill.
+That said, there are other, much cheaper options that you can use to get the point across—and they are usually very effective when dealing with people of goodwill.

 You can revoke the right to use common areas, such as pools, tennis courts, and fitness centers.
 Generally, you can even do this to renters if the unit owner becomes delinquent on payments.
 When renters threaten to break their lease because they can't use the common areas as agreed with the homeowner, you'll often see the unit owner cave and pay the fee to keep the rental income coming in.

-- Fees and charges for late payments are unreasonable.
-In practice, this means that your total late fees and penalties should be commensurate with the delinquent amount.
-If you’ve tacked $9,000 in penalties onto a $200 arrearage, a judge may well throw the case out and tell the parties to work it out.
-(I would.)
+Fees and charges for late payments are unreasonable: In practice, this means that your total late fees and penalties should be commensurate with the delinquent amount.
+If you've tacked $9,000 in penalties onto a $200 arrearage, a judge may well throw the case out and tell the parties to work it out.